 Meir Shamir has served on our Board of Directors since May 2016.
 Mr. Shamir is the chief executive officer and a director of Mivtach Shamir holdings Ltd., a public company traded on the Tel Aviv Stock Exchange.
-Mivtach Shamir is a holding company active in spotting and initiating investments in technology and in commercial real estate development in Israel and throughout Europe, the U.S. India.
+Mivtach Shamir is a holding company active in spotting and initiating investments in technology, and in commercial real estate development, tangible investments and finance, in Israel and throughout Europe, the U.S. and India.
 Mr. Shamir served as a navigator in the Israeli Air Force.
-Mr. Shamir is an active philanthropist and since 2012 he has served as the Head of the Presidency of "Taglit" (Birthright Israel).
-Mr. Shamir holds a Business & Economics Administration degree and received an Honorary Doctorate from Bar Ilan University, Israel.
+Mr. Shamir is an active philanthropist, established a fund to grant scholarships to under-privileged high school and college students, and since 2012 he has served as the Head of the Presidency of "Taglit" (Birthright Israel).
+Mr. Shamir holds a Business and Economics Administration degree and received an Honorary Doctorate from Bar Ilan University, Israel.

 Dafna Sharir has served on our Board of Directors since May 2016.
 Ms. Sharir is an independent consultant in the areas of mergers and acquisitions and business development.
 Ms. Sharir served as Senior Vice President Investments of Ampal Corp. between 2002 and 2005.
 Before that she served as Director of Mergers and Acquisitions at Amdocs (until 2002).
 Between 1994 and 1996, Ms. Sharir worked as a tax attorney with Cravath, Swaine & Moore in New York.
-Ms. Sharir is a director of Ormat Technologies Inc. and ECI Telecom, and served in the past as a director of Frutarom Industries Ltd. Ms. Sharir holds a B.A. degree in Economics and a LL.B degree, both from Tel Aviv University, Israel, LL.M. degree in Tax Law from New York University, and M.B.A. degree from INSEAD.
+Ms. Sharir is a director of Ormat Technologies Inc. and served in the past as a director of Frutarom Industries Ltd. Ms. Sharir holds a B.A. degree in Economics and a LL.B degree, both from Tel Aviv University, Israel, LL.M. degree in Tax Law from New York University, and M.B.A. degree from INSEAD.

 Major General (ret.)
+Elyezer Shkedy, Major General (ret.)
 Elyezer Shkedy, has served on our Board of Directors since June 2017.
 Mr. Shkedy is a business development manager and consultant.
 From January 2010 to March 2014, Mr. Shkedy was the Chief Executive Officer of El-Al Israel Airlines.
 Prior to joining El-Al, Mr. Shkedy served as Commander of the Israeli Air Force, from April 2004 until May 2008, after a long career as a fighter pilot and moving up through several command positions in the Israeli Air Force.
-Mr. Shkedy serves as board member in Paz Oil Company, Ltd. (TASE), as chairman of the board (pro bono) at Osim Shinui Shamaym Vearetz Ltd., a company for a public cause, and as member of managing boards at several other non-profit companies and organizations.
+Mr. Shkedy served as board member in Paz Oil Company, Ltd. (TASE) from October 2018 to March 2019.
+Mr. Shkedy serves as president and chairman of boards (pro bono) at several companies and organizations most of them non -profit.
 Mr. Shkedy holds an M.A. degree (with distinction) in Systems Management from NPS, the Naval Postgraduate School in Monterey, California, U.S. and a B.Sc. degree in Mathematics and Computer Science (with distinction) from Ben Gurion University in Israel.